Meet the Orchestra

 Laura Benning

-Laura is not only the Chief Financial Officer of All-Stage and Sound, her husband’s special events production company, but also a talented flutist.
-Married since 1994, she has a blended family of four children and four grandchildren.
-Besides raising her children, Laura’s flute convention planning stands out as a remarkable achievement.
-She served as the Convention Director for the Mid-Atlantic Flute Convention for 14 years and was the Assistant Program Chair for the National Flute Association’s 50th Anniversary Convention in Chicago in 2022.
-Her favorite quote, “Character is what you do when no one is looking,” reflects her belief in integrity.
-Playing the flute brings her joy and fulfillment, whether performing chamber music, in orchestras, or in flute choirs.
+Hei!
+I’m Laura, second flutist of the orchestra among many other things!
+By day I am the Chief Financial Officer of All-Stage and Sound, my husband’s special events production company, and by night I am a flutist.
+Married since 1994, I have a blended family of four children and four grandchildren.
+I have spent many years planning flute conventions–I served as the Convention Director for the Mid-Atlantic Flute Convention for 14 years and was the Assistant Program Chair for the National Flute Association’s 50th Anniversary Convention in Chicago in 2022.
+My favorite quote is “Character is what you do when no one is looking.”
+Playing the flute brings me joy and fulfillment, whether performing chamber music, in orchestras, or in flute choirs.

 Devona lee schiller

-Devona received Bachelor of Music degrees in education and performance in 1998 from James Madison University, where she studied with Carol Kniebusch Noe.
-Under the tutelage of Anthony Maiello, she received a Master of Music in conducting from George Mason University in 2003.
+I received Bachelor of Music degrees in education and performance in 1998 from James Madison University, where I studied with Carol Kniebusch Noe.
+Under the tutelage of Anthony Maiello, I received a Master of Music in conducting from George Mason University in 2003.

-An experienced soloist, Mrs. Schiller has been the first prize winner of the James Madison University Concerto Competition, Virginia Music Teachers Association Concerto Competition, and the Sigma Alpha Iota Scholarship Competition.
-She can be heard on the James Madison University Flute Choir’s CD Sounds and Colors.
+An experienced soloist, I have been the first prize winner of the James Madison University Concerto Competition, Virginia Music Teachers Association Concerto Competition, and the Sigma Alpha Iota Scholarship Competition.
+I can be heard on the James Madison University Flute Choir’s CD Sounds and Colors.

-A dedicated educator and advocate of the arts, Devona frequently teaches and serves as a clinician and adjudicator in Baltimore and Anne Arundel County schools.
-Mrs. Schiller currently resides in Annapolis, MD and enjoys spending time with her husband, John and family.
+I frequently teach and serve as a clinician and adjudicator in Baltimore and Anne Arundel County schools.
+I currently reside in Annapolis, MD and enjoy spending time with my husband, John and family.
 Other interests include serving in church ministries, women’s lacrosse, weight training, cooking, biking, and interior design.

 Elizabeth Berman